Yagi–Uda antenna: Analysis

 A more realistic model of a Yagi–Uda array using just a driven element and a director is illustrated in the accompanying diagram.
 The wave generated by the driven element (green) propagates in both the forward and reverse directions (as well as other directions, not shown).
 The director receives that wave slightly delayed in time (amounting to a phase delay of about 45° which will be important for the reverse direction calculations later).
 Due to the director's shorter length, the current generated in the director is advanced in phase (by about 20°) with respect to the incident field and emits an electromagnetic field, which lags (under far-field conditions) this current by 90°.
 The net effect is a wave emitted by the director (blue) which is about 70° (20° - 90°) retarded with respect to that from the driven element (green), in this particular design.
 These waves combine to produce the net forward wave (bottom, right) with an amplitude somewhat larger than the individual waves.

 In the reverse direction, on the other hand, the additional delay of the wave from the director (blue) due to the spacing between the two elements (about 45° of phase delay traversed twice) causes it to be about 160° (70° + 2 × 45°) out of phase with the wave from the driven element (green).
 The net effect of these two waves, when added (bottom, left), is partial cancellation.
-The combination of the director's position and shorter length has thus obtained a unidirectional rather than the bidirectional response of the driven (half-wave dipole) element alone.
+The combination of the director's position and shorter length has thus obtained a unidirectional rather than bidirectional response of the driven (half-wave dipole) element alone.